mmstick/numtoa/README.md

 # NumToA

 ## `#![no_std]` Compatible with Zero Heap Allocations

 The standard library provides a convenient method of converting numbers into strings, but these strings are heap-allocated.
 If you have an application which needs to convert large volumes of numbers into strings, but don't want to pay the price of heap allocation, this crate provides an efficient `no_std`-compatible method of heaplessly converting numbers into their string representations, storing the representation within a reusable byte array.

 ## Supports Multiple Bases

 In addition to supporting the standard base 10 conversion, this implementation allows you to select the base of your choice.
 Therefore, if you want a binary representation, set the base to 2.
 If you want hexadecimal, set the base to 16.

 ## No Unsafe

 Both the standard library and itoa crate rely on unsafe functions, but this implementation has been able to avoid the use of unsafe entirely.

-> Currently, there are some optimizations being done for base 10 conversions to get it closer to the performance of the competing [itoa](https://github.com/dtolnay/itoa) crate when doing base 10 conversions.
-Itoa remains slightly faster, so there is more work to be done to match the performance.
+## Fast

+Performance is roughly identical to that of the `itoa` crate when performing base 10 conversions.
+Below is a benchmark of printing 1,000,000 through 5,000,000 to `/dev/null`

 ```
-std:    1305559724 ns
+std:    1313015386 ns
-numtoa:  893759455 ns
+numtoa:  805112957 ns
-itoa:    798966077 ns
+itoa:    799623465 ns
 ```

 ## Base 10 Example